 Understanding Soil Type & Texture

 When it comes to gardening, understanding the type and texture of your soil is key – whether you’re a beginner or an experienced gardener.
 Different types and textures of soil can affect what plants will flourish in your garden and how well they grow.
-Identifying the features of your own soil can help you determine which plants will do best in your garden.
+Identifying the features of your soil can help you determine which plants will do best in your garden.

 To understand the type and texture of your soil, start by examining its color, odor, texture, composition, and structure.
-The color of the soil is a good indicator of its overall quality: dark soils tend to be high in the organic matter while light-colored soils are usually low in organic matter.
+The color of the soil is a good indicator of its overall quality: dark soils tend to be high in organic matter, while light-colored soils are usually low in organic matter.

 Adding compost or aged manure to your soil will help improve its fertility and provide essential nutrients for your plants.